niazoys/Pgm3d-to-Object-Generator/README.md

 # Description
 - The program takes input pgm3d file then process the voxel values into bins aka labels.
-Afterwards generate the mesh or faces between voxel different with different labels and saves as .obj file.
+Afterwards generate the mesh or faces between voxels with different labels and saves as .obj file.
 - You can view the .obj file by importing them into Mesh lab (https://www.meshlab.net/#download)

 # How to run